 - Streamlined budget

 Choosing maintenance management software and building the business case

 First and foremost, do your research.
 You know your company and your maintenance team, so you’re in the best position to choose maintenance management software that will help, not hinder daily operations.
-Resources like Capterra are great for comparing different vendors and will help you make sure you get a solution that’s appropriate for your company size and technical know-how.
+Resources like Capterra and G2 are great for comparing different vendors and will help you make sure you get a solution that’s appropriate for your company size and technical know-how.

 If you need a bit more help narrowing down your options, read our short guide to choosing a CMMS.